eliot-akira/eleme/README.md

 eleme.prepend( el );
 ~~~

-## Constructor
+### Constructor

-Pass an object to the constructor with these properties:

-- *name* - native/custom element tag, or existing element ID
+`eleme()` takes an object with the following properties.
+It returns a new or existing element.

+**name**

+Name can be any of the following:

+- Native element tag: div, a, etc. This creates a new instance of the element.

+- Custom element tag: must have `-` in the name.
+If there is a custom element of the same name in the DOM already, it will be extended.
+If not, it will return a new instance.

+- Existing element ID: `#element` - will extend it.

-- *init* - optional: function to run on init
+**init** (optional) - function to run on init

+Other methods can be provided, and they will have `this` binding to the element instance.

-## Instance methods
+### Instance methods

+The returned element is extended with the following methods.

+**render** - perform incremental DOM update with given HTML string

-render, emit, on, off, once
+**emit, on, off, once** - event shortcuts

-## Element methods
+### Element methods

+All elements including `document.body` will have these shortcuts:

-query, queryAll, prepend, append
+**query, queryAll, prepend, append**

 ## Based on